American Toad

 Similar Species

-Canadian toad (Anaxyrus hemiophrys) background color is lighter, white or light brown.
+Canadian Toad (Anaxyrus hemiophrys) background color is lighter, white or light brown.
 The warts on the back may be black, brown, or reddish.
 The 2 cranial ridges join at the rear to form a prominent bump (boss).
 In Minnesota it is found only in the west-central and northwest regions.

 Habitat